sap-tutorials/btp-dev-guidance/tutorials/prepare-btp-cf/prepare-btp-cf.md

 ### Enable Cloud Foundry Runtime

-This creates a Cloud Foundry (CF) Org in your subaccount.
+This creates a Cloud Foundry (CF) organization (org) in your subaccount.
 There’s always one Cloud Foundry org per subaccount.
 Later on, when you log on to Cloud Foundry, it asks you which Cloud Foundry org you want to log on to.
 For any development in your subaccount, you need to choose this org for your subaccount.
+If you don't have a CF org created in your subaccount already, follow the steps below to create it.

 2. Navigate to your subaccount and choose **Enable Cloud Foundry**.